andrewt3000/MachineLearning/README.md

 - text 2 image, image 2 image - [latent diffusion](https://arxiv.org/abs/2112.10752)

 ### Realtime discriminative computer vision
-These are common computer vision tasks methods for solving them.
+CNNs were historically popular but are largely being replaced by transformer models.
 CNNs have gone through a hybrid period where it's common to use cnn backbones with vision transformers.
-However the trend is towards transformers.
 CNNs are still used on realtime and mobile devices because they require less resources.

 [Convolutional Neural Networks](https://github.com/andrewt3000/MachineLearning/blob/master/cnn4Images.md) CNNS are suitable models for computer vision problems.